merthidayetoglu/CommBench/verification/rebuttal_PPoPP24.md

 #### Reviewer D:

-#### Q1: Grouping is conceptual.
+#### Q1.1: Grouping is conceptual.
 The reviewer raised an insightful point.
-We defined the proposed group-to-group pattern parametrization for convention.
+We defined the proposed parametrization of the group-to-group patterns for convention.
 Those patterns do extract the physical and logical mismatch at specific levels in the network hierarchy (e.g., GPU-to-NIC).

-#### Q2: API.
+#### Q1.2: API.
 The parameterized patterns are currently implemented as benchmarks rather than part of the API.
 The API can be used to configure similar parameterized benchmarks.

+#### Q2.1: Rank assignment.
+CommBench relies on MPI’s assignment of ranks to processors (GPUs), which it assumes to be “packed”---consecutive ranks are assigned to each group of processors with the closest affinity at each scale of the communication hierarchy.
+For example, all processors in a node are consecutively numbered, and if the processors in a node are further subdivided into subgroups with faster links, processors within those subgroups are also consecutively numbered.
+The MPI implementations we have considered satisfy this assumption.

+#### Q2.2: Node assignment.
+The allocation of the nodes are determined by the job scheduler.
+We request from the scheduler that the nodes are in the same switch group, where nodes have uniform bandwidth across each other.
+Further characterizing the bandwidth across the system requires further effort than this work: One needs to be able to reserve the system and control the node locations through the job scheduler.

+#### Q3: Novelty.
+CommBench is the first benchmarking tool that targets hierarchical networks with GPUs.
+We show that grouping is useful and effective at isolating the behavior of specific levels of communication hierarchy, revealing performance characteristics of production networks that have not been previously observed.